Honey During Pregnancy – Benefits and Side Effects

 As is the case with any food, moderation is the key.
 If you’re looking for a safe way to eat honey while pregnant, try to keep a count of how many tablespoons of honey you consume every day.
 Three to five tablespoons is enough for the day so the calorie count remains around 180 to 200 calories.

 Since honey is high in sugars such as fructose, glucose and maltose, just one tablespoon of it will contain approximately 60 calories.
-And calorie intake from simple sugars during pregnancy shouldn’t exceed 10 per cent of the total calorie requirement per day, which would be about 1800 to 2400 calories.
+Calorie intake from simple sugars during pregnancy shouldn’t exceed 10 per cent of the total calorie requirement per day, which would be about 1800 to 2400 calories.
 So, four tablespoons should do just fine.

 Side Effects of Consuming Honey During Pregnancy

 Though mostly safe for consumption, there are exceptional cases where honey can have side effects.
 Those with concerns about having honey while pregnant should get themselves checked for gestational diabetes.
 Some women develop gestational diabetes during pregnancy and have to keep a constant watch on their blood sugar levels.
 Since honey has glucose in it, it comes under the list of carbohydrates and sugars that should be avoided in such cases.
-The same rule applies for women with type-2 diabetes or insulin resistance.
+The same rule applies to women with type-2 diabetes or insulin resistance.

 Although the chances of developing an allergy because of the consumption of honey are rare, excessive consumption can lead to stomach cramps, irritation of the gastrointestinal tract, diarrhoea, bloating and stomach problems in some women.
 Make sure the honey you consume is pure and from a trusted brand.